Milana Vayntrub

 Milana Aleksandrovna Vayntrub (/ˈvaɪntruːb/ VYNE-troob, Russian: Милана Александровна Вайнтруб; born March 8, 1987) is an American actress, comedian, and activist.
 She began her career as a child actress and came to prominence for her appearances in AT&T television commercials as saleswoman Lily Adams from 2013 to 2016 and since 2020.
 In addition to her commercial appearances, she was a series regular on the Yahoo!
 Screen science fiction comedy Other Space (2015) and had a recurring role on the NBC drama This Is Us (2016–2017).

-Vayntrub has also voiced Squirrel Girl since 2018 after being cast as the character in the unaired television pilot for New Warriors, and later in the 2024 video game Marvel Rivals.
+Vayntrub was cast as Squirrel Girl in the unaired live-action Marvel Television pilot for New Warriors.
+Since 2018, she has since voiced Squirrel Girl in several Marvel-related media such as the animated franchise Marvel Rising, as well as the 2024 video game Marvel Rivals.

 Early life

 Milana Vayntrub was born on March 8, 1987, to a secular Jewish family in Tashkent, Uzbek SSR (today Uzbekistan).
 Her grandparents were from what later became Ukraine.
 When she was two years old, she and her parents immigrated to the United States as refugees from antisemitism, settling in West Hollywood, California.
-She started acting in Mattel Barbie commercials at the age of five, in part to mitigate her family's financial problems.
-Vayntrub dropped out of Beverly Hills High School after her sophomore year, obtained a GED, and went on to earn a BA in Communication from University of California, San Diego.
+She started acting in Mattel Barbie commercials at age five, in part to mitigate her family's financial problems.
+Vayntrub dropped out of Beverly Hills High School after her sophomore year, obtained a GED, and then earned a BA in Communication from University of California, San Diego.
 She studied improv comedy with the Upright Citizens Brigade.